nicks258/market_inn/README.md

 Install and set up the Flutter environment with version `3.24.3`.
 Ensure the `instruments.json` file is located in the `assets\resource` folder.
 You can modify the home screen loading symbols using this file.
 Sample required json structure `{"symbol":"BINANCE:ETHUSDT",
 "exchange": "BINANCE",
 "type": "Crypto"}`.
+To enhance the app’s security, I utilized the [flutter_dotenv](https://pub.dev/packages/flutter_dotenv) package to store and retrieve the API key from a .env file.
+For ease of installation, I have included the `.env` file in the repository.

 ## Features
 - The app features to show real-time price updates of instruments using websockets provided by [Finnhub.io](https://finnhub.io/docs/api/websocket-trades).
 Visually indicating whether prices have **increased**, **decreased**, or has **remained stable** with price difference between current and previous price.
 - To enhance UX during after-market hours when Finnhub websockets fail to emit data, the app waits 10 seconds before using the [Finnhub quote API](https://finnhub.io/docs/api/quote) to fetch current and previous close prices.
 This service runs every 5 minutes to minimize API calls.